elainecazetta/principles_of_data_analytics/README.md

 # Principles of Data Analytics

 This repository contains my work for the Principles of Data Analytics module, part of the Science in Computing (Data Analytics) course at Atlantic Technological University (ATU).
-It includes weekly programming tasks, assignments, and data analysis exercises.
+It includes weekly programming tasks.

 ## About This Repository